SAP-archive/data-warehouse-cloud-modeling/exercises/ex3/README.md

 - What is my own Order Volume?
 - What is the Sales Revenue per Location?

-Along the exercise you will learn about concepts such as Currency Conversion, advanced Parent Child Hierarchy, Data Access Control.
+Along the exercise you will learn about advanced concepts and features such as Currency Conversion, Parent Child Hierarchy and applying Data Access Control.

 - [**Exercise 3.1 - Create Employee View**](/exercises/ex3/employees-view)